IdkReally3/Chill-Guy-Clicker/README.md

 # Installation Guide
 Unlike most other Github Games, The steps are pretty Simple

-1 - Install The ZIP File linked on this doc
+1 - Click The Google Drive Link on this doc

+2 - Download The ZIP File

 2 - (OPTIONAL) Move the ZIP File to a new folder, just for easier storage